-- Chair and document the process, - Define the timeframe for actions associated with the resolution, - Obtain a resolution acceptable to both parties, and

-- Formalise the resolution by obtaining written agreement regarding the agreed actions (this document will enable JHCPB to complete the complaints register and Consultation Manager database records). - JHCPB (in partnership with TfNSW as required) will review and implement reasonable recommendations provided by the Community Complaints Mediator in order to achieve resolution and minimise potential future similar disputes.
+- Chair and document the process, - Define the timeframe for actions associated with the resolution, - Obtain a resolution acceptable to both parties, and - Formalise the resolution by obtaining written agreement regarding the agreed actions (this document will enable the contractor to complete the complaints register and Consultation Manager database records). - The contractor (in partnership with TfNSW as required) will review and implement reasonable recommendations provided by the Community Complaints Mediator in order to achieve resolution and minimise potential future similar disputes.

-Annexure C Strategy Map
+Annexure C JHCPB's Strategy Map for Stage 2